Species in Collection Rainforest Tour Orchids

 Anthurium forgetii N.E.
 Br.

-Described to science in 1906, Anthurium forgetii is found only in the South American countries of Colombia and Ecuador.
+Anthurium forgetii is said to be found only in the South American country of Colombia.
 Anthurium forgetii is notable due to the lack of a sinus opening at the top of the leaf blade.
 The majority of Anthurium species have an opening between the upper lobes known as the sinus.
 The species Anthurium forgetii lacks either lobes or such an opening.
 As a result, a word of caution regarding images found on sites such as Google Image Anthurium forgetii N.E.
 Br.
 Anthurium forgetii, Photo Copyright 2008, Enid OffolterSearch, Yahoo and MSN.
 Many photos claiming to illustrate Anthurium forgetii show plants that possess a sinus at the top of the blade.
 According to scientific sources, Anthurium forgetii has no sinus.
 Try a photo search for yourself and see what photos are displayed.

 The petioles (commonly called stems) which support each leaf blade are subterete (less than round) and are sometimes slightly flattened.